adamkelbl/sentiment-analysis/README.md

 This project explores the relationship between market sentiment and the volatility of the S&P 500 index.
 The goal is to assess whether sentiment indicators — such as search volume, news sentiment, and the VIX — can help explain or predict short-term market volatility.

-- My first bigger data analysis/ML project
+- My first "bigger" data analysis/ML project
 - Did my best
--
+- There are of course still ways to improve